We shall now look at the exact format of the message output by the

 error stream, using the

-see ref-msg.
+see Messages and Queries.
 This allows you to trace programs

 while they are performing file I/O. The basic format is as follows: